SosoLaMojo/SosoLaMojo.github.io/demo_computer_graphics.md

 ![Skybox exemple](../assets/Example_Skybox.png)

 # Conclusion
 I learned a lot during this module as mentioned above but it is possible to push the project a bit further.
-Some optimizations and technics could have been done like:
+Some optimizations and techniques could have been done like:

 OpenGL
 * Load only one mesh sphere for all my planets